-Study at Illinois
+Study at the University of Illinois Urbana-Champaign

-Why Study at Illinois?
+Why Study Here?

 - We have many years of experience.
-The University was founded in 1867, as one of the one of the original 37 public land-grant institutions created after President Abraham Lincoln signed the Morrill Act.
+The university was founded in 1867, as one of the one of the original 37 public land-grant institutions created after President Abraham Lincoln signed the Morrill Act.

 Take a Virtual Tour of Campus